 The supplement industry generates billions of dollars annually by promising everything from enhanced energy to disease prevention.
 Walk down the supplement aisle of any pharmacy and you will encounter hundreds of products claiming to transform your health.
 But behind the bold packaging and confident marketing claims, what does the scientific evidence actually support?

 The answer is more nuanced than either the supplement industry or its harshest critics would have you believe.
-Some supplements have robust evidence behind them, while others are little more than expensive placebos.
+Some supplements have strong evidence behind them, while others are little more than expensive placebos.
 Understanding the difference can save you money and protect your health.

 Supplements With Strong Scientific Support